 Advanced Wellness Solutions patients frequently tell us that they didn’t realize how much chronic pain was impacting their life.

 The research makes it clear that chronic pain is bad for your physical health.
-Studies show that chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels, putting hazardous stress on the cardio-vascular system.
+Chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels.
+This puts hazardous stress on the cardio-vascular system.
 Chronic pain can cause elevated serum lipids and glucose levels.1

 According Perry G. Fine, MD of the Department of Anesthesiology, School of Medicine, Pain Research Center, Salt Lake City, Utah, USA,1 the long-term consequences of chronic pain include: